peterwhitman/STAT545-hw01-whitman-peter/README.md

 I found that at times the syntax can be tempermental.
 For example, when trying add headers to an .Rmd file, some headers required a buffer line above and below, but some did not.
 Otherwise, as always, I found referencing online forums such as StackOverflow very helpful.

+## hw02 Process ##

+1. I created a repository on github
+2. I started a new project in RStudio and used the web URL to Connect RStudio to git and GitHub
+3. I then created a new .Rmd file locally called "hw02"
+4. I worked through hw02 in the hw02.Rmd file
+5. I then used the pull, edit locally, save, commit, push to github.com workflow
+6. Finally, I added process and reflection sections to the README.md file locally and committed them to github.com

+I actually had an easier time with this homework assignment than the first homework assignment.
+I feel more comfortable with github and Rstudio.
+I also found that with my background in GIS, queries and query logic are fairly straightforward.

+I did get an error temporarily when trying to knit my hw02.Rmd file.
+The problem stemed from including install.packages() in addition to library().
+I used a CS forum online to resolve the issue.

+## hw03 Process ##